ekawaler/pyQUILTS/README.txt

-	—-fusion (path to a folder containing .txt files of fusion genes, format specified below) —-junction (path to a folder containing junction files, .bed if tophat, .txt if MapSplice, or .tab if STAR) —-junction_file_type (can be either ‘mapsplice’ (default), ‘tophat’, or ‘star’) —-threshA (integer - minimum number of reads to support a splice junction with conserved exon boundaries) —-threshAN (integer - minimum number of reads to support a splice junction with one conserved exon boundary) —-threshN (integer - minimum number of reads to support a completely novel splice junction) —-variant-quality-threshold (quality threshold for variants)
+	—-fusion (path to a folder containing .txt files of fusion genes, format specified below) —-junction (path to a folder containing junction files, .bed if tophat, .txt if MapSplice, or .tab if STAR) —-junction_file_type (can be either ‘mapsplice’ (default), ‘tophat’, or ‘star’) —-threshB (integer - minimum number of reads to support a splice junction with conserved exon boundaries) —-threshD (integer - minimum number of reads to support a splice junction with only the donor exon boundary conserved) —-threshN (integer - minimum number of reads to support a splice junction without the donor exon boundary conserved) —-variant-quality-threshold (quality threshold for variants)
 	—-no-missed-cleavage (defaults to allow for one missed cleavage; used for generating tryptic peptides which is not yet ready)